KS0107/KS0107/README.md

 Some projects are private to prevent redistribution, and to make it easier to navigate my best projects.
 Please contact me if you'd like access to further machine learning and natural language processing projects listed on my resume.

 ## 🛠 Skills
-Python, Java, C/C++, HTML, CSS, JavaScript, SQL, Pandas, Git, CI/CD, PyTorch, TensorFlow, REST APIs, Webhooks, Django, React.js.
+Python, C, C++, Java,  HTML, CSS, JavaScript, SQL, Pandas, Git, CI/CD, PyTorch, TensorFlow,

 ## 🔗 Links